OSGeo/PROJ/jniwrap/README.md

 ### Documentation

-The documentation is held inside the code and can be retrieved by running doxygen inside the folder jniwrap.
-This will create the HTML format documentation inside of jniwrap/docs
+The documentation is held inside the code and can be retrieved by running `ant javadoc` inside the folder `jniwrap`.
+This will create the HTML format documentation inside of `jniwrap/out/apidocs`

-The standard way to achieve this is to use an Ant target:

-    ant do_make_help